vitkolos/notes-ipp/semestr6/dialogue-systems/exam.md

 - What is the dialogue state and what does it contain?
 	- dialogue state remembers what was said in the past
 	- it acts as a basis for action selection decisions
+	- dialogue state … current context of the conversation
 	- contents = “all that is used when the system decides what to say next”
 		- user goal / preferences (slots & values provided, information requested)
 		- past system actions